Rebuffed by American Airlines, Qatar Airways buys into Cathay Pacific

 “This may not necessarily be favorable for Cathay as it is facing operating challenges and undergoing transformation.”

 Swire Pacific owns 45 percent of Cathay and Air China 30 percent.
+Air China said on Monday that it viewed Qatar Airways’ purchase of the Cathay stake “positively” and that it hoped the shareholders could work together to find synergies.

-Will Horton, a Hong Kong-based senior analyst at CAPA Center for Aviation, said that while Qatar Airways’ investment in Cathay was likely to be passive, difficulties could arise if they tried to better integrate their hubs.
+Will Horton, a Hong Kong-based senior analyst at CAPA Centre for Aviation, said that while Qatar Airways’ investment in Cathay was likely to be passive, difficulties could arise if they tried to better integrate their hubs.

 Cathay flew between Hong Kong and Qatar Airway’s Doha hub as part of a codeshare arrangement between 2014 and 2016, when the route was axed “for commercial reasons”.